Jill M. Mateo

 Mateo, J.M.
 Under revision.
 Seasonal variation in glucocorticoids of free-living Belding's ground squirrels (Spermophilus beldingi).
 General and Comparative Endocrinology.

 Mateo, J.M.
-In review.
+2009.
 Development of anti-predator behavior.
 In: Handbook of Developmental and Comparative Neuroscience: Epigenesis, Evolution, and Behavior (Ed. by M.S.
 Blumberg, J.H.
 Freeman & S.R.
 Robinson).
 Oxford University Press.

 Mateo, J.M.
 2008.
 Inverted-U shape relationship between cortisol and learning in ground squirrels.
 Neurobiology of Learning and Memory, 89, 582-590.
 View article View abstract